New recycling options for glass in Dubuque

 Ripple Glass will use the recycled glass to create new bottles and fiberglass insulation.

-Acceptable glass for recycling includes rinsed glass food and beverage containers, drinking glasses and mason jars, candle jars and cosmetic bottles and jars.
+Acceptable glass for recycling includes rinsed glass food and beverage containers (all colors and labels can stay on), drinking glasses and mason jars, candle jars (leftover wax OK) and cosmetic bottles and jars.